 Kangaroo Island Feral Cat Eradication Program

 The aim of the Kangaroo Island Feral Cat Eradication Program is to eradicate feral cats from Kangaroo Island (KI) by 2030.
-The program is being led by the KI Landscape Board (the Board) and the Kangaroo Island Council.

 Why eradicate feral cats?